The Eternal City (1915 film)

 The Eternal City is a 1915 American silent drama film directed by Hugh Ford and Edwin S. Porter, produced by Adolph Zukor.
 The movie stars Pauline Frederick in her debut film role, The production is based upon the 1901 novel and 1902 Broadway play of the same name by Hall Caine that starred Viola Allen and Frederic De Belleville.
 Much of The Eternal City was shot on location in England and Italy before being interrupted by the start of the Great War.
 The film was released through the specially created Select Film Booking Agency for the Famous Players Film Company.

-The Eternal City is now considered lost.

 It was remade in 1923, directed by George Fitzmaurice and starring Barbara La Marr, Bert Lytell, and Lionel Barrymore.

 Plot

 The wife of Leone, a member of the Papal Guard, believing herself to have been deserted, leaves her young son David with the Sisters of Charity and commits suicide.
 Little David is brought up by the sisters, and turned over to a Padrone, who takes him to London and mistreats him.

 David is befriended by Dr. Roselli, a political exile, and becomes the playmate of Roma, the doctor's daughter.
 He assumes the name of Rosa.
 Years later Roma becomes Baron Bonelli's ward, and is supposed to have become his mistress.
 David is a socialist agitator, and is particularly passionate in denouncing the baron, who is also the prime minister of Italy.
 The baron arranges to have David killed, but Roma saves him.

 Later Roma is induced to betray him through lying promises of clemency for her husband.
 David thinks Roma has betrayed him intentionally.
 He kills the baron, and Roma assumes the blame for the crime.
 David befriended by the pope, discovers he is his father, and through the pope's influence Roma is freed and reunited to her husband.